 Hypothyroidism may result in skin that becomes less resistant to potential infection.
 Our skin plays host to a wide range of bacteria, some of which are quite damaging if they are able to gain access through the skin, invade, and then multiply.
 When thyroid function is compromised, so is the skin’s ability to act as a barrier, and the body becomes more prone to infections.

 Reduced circulation of blood through the skin is just one effect of low thyroid function.
-Other skin-related effects include an unhealthy appearance due to thinning, dryness and loss of color.
-Yet another potential symptom of low thyroid function is overproduction of a gel like substance in the skin called mucin.
+Other related effects include an unhealthy appearance due to thinning, dryness, and loss of color.
+Yet another potential symptom of low thyroid function is overproduction of a gel-like substance in the skin called mucin.
 Because mucin has a high affinity for water, it can attract and hold excess water, leading to swelling all over the body.

-Growth hormone also plays a role in the health and vitality of skin.
+Human growth hormone (HGH) also plays a role in the health and vitality of skin.
 In middle and late adulthood, we all tend to experience a number of changes in body composition, including shrinking of lean body mass, expansion of fat tissue, and thinning of the skin.
-In a landmark study published in 1990, Dr. Daniel Rudman and colleagues reported that adding back growth hormone could actually reverse the effect of thinning skin.
-The results of their study showed that skin thickness increased more than 7% among men who received human growth hormone for six months, whereas no significant changes in skin thickness occurred in a group receiving no treatment.
+In a landmark study published in 1990, Dr. Daniel Rudman and colleagues reported that adding back HGH could actually reverse the effect of thinning skin.
+The results of their study showed that skin thickness increased more than 7% among men who received HGH for six months, whereas no significant changes in thickness occurred in a group receiving no treatment.
 This was the first study to demonstrate that a diminished growth hormone level is responsible, at least in part, for the thinning of skin that occurs in old age.